 While there are law enforcement agencies selectively unresponsive to some mental health calls, others are doubling down on their involvement.
-The impetus, says Bruno, is that, historically, mental health services haven’t been appropriately funded and so law enforcement became the de facto mental health crisis response system.
+The impetus, says Bruno, is that, historically, mental health services haven’t been appropriately funded, and so law enforcement became the de facto mental health crisis response system.
 “It fell to us, but we aren’t the best solution or help to a person in an escalated state.”
 Bruno travels around the world, speaking to audiences on de-escalation and advocating for clearly defined roles for criminal justice and behavioral health services to create a more effective crisis response system.
 At some point during a presentation, he often asks the audience to raise their hand if they’ve ever been pulled over by a police officer.
 Most of the hands raise.
 Then, he’ll instruct them to keep their hands up if the experience increased their anxiety level.
 Hands remain raised.
 “Every time a police officer goes out to a crisis situation, it’s going to escalate the person’s emotional state.
 Yes, we can and will train officers to de-escalate situations, but often, their mere presence is stressful, and the person in crisis can become fearful and enter flight or fight.
 That’s when we see major problems.”

 Estimates suggest that 25-50% of fatal encounters with law enforcement involve a person experiencing mental illness.
 Bruno says that in most cases, the interaction between law enforcement and the person in crisis is unnecessary.
 Just like audiences raised their hands to indicate the distress they felt when pulled over by a police officer, in de-escalation training, officers share that, in the majority of cases where they were called out, the situation didn’t warrant it.
 Bruno says having law enforcement be the go-to for mental health crisis care appears and feels criminalizing to the person in need.
 “Most departments have a policy that the person in crisis will be handcuffed, placed in the back of a caged police vehicle, and taken to an ER.
 This is traumatizing for the person and will make it so that they are reluctant to call for help the next time they are in crisis.”
 The result is that people in distress, and their families, allow further decompensation than they should before reaching out for help because they don’t want to interact with law enforcement.
 “With officers declining calls and people not wanting to interface with law enforcement when they or a family member is in crisis, it highlights that something is wrong with the current system.”

 The solution, says Bruno, isn’t complicated (see image below).
 When a call goes into the Emergency Communication Center—911 dispatch—operators can be trained to triage those calls and identify whether the person in crisis is a danger to her or himself or an immediate threat to someone else.
 If not, then the person can be passed along to appropriate care in the mental health crisis system through a warm handoff to the crisis line.
 At that point, says Bruno, the crisis line can also do a secondary triage and determine whether it’s still a safe situation.
 If they decide that it’s unsafe, Bruno says they can do a warm handoff back to law enforcement, and law enforcement can send out Crisis Intervention Team (CIT) trained officers to go out and respond to those situations.
 “Most calls that go through 911 don’t require a law enforcement response and can be transferred to a crisis line where we know the majority of calls, 80% and upward, are resolved at that level, and there’s no need for police involvement.”
+(Bruno is the former executive director of CIT International.)

 If an officer on the street comes across a person in crisis and assesses that the person is safe, she or he should reach out to mobile crisis.
 The challenge is that each community is unique, and many don’t have a robust continuum of crisis care.
 Bruno says that’s why each community needs to take a hard (and holistic) look at what’s happening in their public mental health system, addressing potential funding and geographical challenges.
 Ironically, says Bruno, many communities are defaulting to the least economical solution, using law enforcement as the primary form of mental health crisis services or embedded co-responder models, where law enforcement agencies dedicate personnel and partner them with clinicians to respond.
 “It’s expensive because now you have dedicated law enforcement officers waiting around for mental health crisis calls or, in some agencies, a clinician rides around with a police officer who is handling unrelated calls.”